cernst72/vja/Features.md

 ```

 ### Urgency

-By default tasks are sorted (amongst others) by their urgency, which is displayed in the last column.
-Urgency is calculated by regarding due_date, priority and is_favorite of the task, as well as the occurence of keywords in the list title or the label titles.
-The weights of each factor and the keywords can be specified in the configuration file ~/.vjacli/vja.rc.
+By default, tasks are sorted (amongst others) by their urgency, which is displayed in the last column.
+Urgency is
+calculated by regarding due_date, priority and is_favorite of the task, as well as the occurence of keywords in the list
+title or the label titles.
+The weights of each factor and the keywords can be specified in the configuration file ~
+/.vjacli/vja.rc.
 See Configuration section in [Readme.md](Readme.md).
-See [.vjacli/vja.rc](.vjacli/vja.rc) for an example.
+See [.vjacli/vja.rc](.vjacli/vja.rc) for an
+example.

 ### Filter